Chris Fontaine

 Christopher Fontaine (born December 1, 1981) is an American former professional stock car racing driver.
 He has competed in the NASCAR Gander RV & Outdoors Truck Series, driving in 59 races, most notably for Glenden Enterprises.
 He is known for his nickname “Uncle Chris”, which he goes by through his social media presence.

 Beginnings

-Chris Fontaine began racing at the age of 16, driving Minicup racecars.
+Fontaine began racing at the age of 16, driving Minicup racecars.
 In his first years of driving, he racked up two wins, and finished in the top five in thirteen of his fourteen races.
 He also won many other Late Model races in the FASCAR and SARA Series.

 In 2001, Fontaine ran the NASCAR All Pro Series.
 In 2002, Fontaine attempted to make his debut in the NASCAR Busch Series, using a car purchased from NEMCO Motorsports; he failed to qualify for races at Memphis Motorsports Park, Dover International Speedway, and Nashville Superspeedway.

 Returning to FASCAR and All-American Challenge Series competition for the next two seasons, Fontaine posted a career best points finish of fifth after the 2004 AACS season.